TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/FileDirectoryPermissions.rst

 virtual hosts run as the same user, for example the default web server user.
 The risk with this setup is, that a script on another virtual host includes files from the TYPO3 instance or writes or manipulates files.
-The TYPO3 configuration file :file:`LocalConfiguration.php`, which contains sensitive data, would be a typical example.
+The TYPO3 configuration file :file:`config/system/settings.php`, which contains sensitive data, would be a typical example.

 Besides the strict separation between multiple virtual hosts, it is